 Colorado Railroad Museum – I haven’t been to the Railroad Museum but it is on my list.
 There are over 100 engines, cabooses, and coaches in this 15-acre rail yard, and they even do train rides behind a vintage steam locomotive throughout the year.

-American Mountaineering Museum – My favorite museum in Golden because I have a weird obsession with everything mountain climbing.
+American Mountaineering Museum – My favorite museum in Golden because I have a bit of an obsession with everything mountain climbing.
 The last time I went, there was a great movie playing with Tommy Caldwell (The Dawn Wall) and Alex Honnold (Free Solo) climbing Patagonia’s Fitz Traverse.

 7. Visit Buffalo Bill’s Grave and the Boettcher Mansion on Lookout Mountain